Keto Pumpkin Crisp

 • Mix with diced bell pepper, a splash of olive oil, and a pinch of cracked pepper.

-• Layer it in a bowl with some chopped walnuts and a few raspberries if you want the dessert feels.
+• Layer it in a bowl with some chopped walnuts and a few raspberries if you want the dessert feel.

 • Use as a creamy base for dips—add herbs and lemon zest, and dunk in those celery sticks!